Banbury (UK Parliament constituency)

-Banbury, also informally known as Banbury and North Oxfordshire, is a constituency in Oxfordshire created in 1553 and represented in the House of Commons of the UK Parliament since 2015 by Victoria Prentis of the Conservative Party.
-She currently serves as Attorney General for England and Wales.
+Banbury is a constituency in Oxfordshire created in 1553 and represented in the House of Commons of the UK Parliament.
+Its current MP is Sean Woodcock of the Labour Party, who gained the seat at the 2024 general election.

-In terms of electorate, Banbury was the 16th largest constituency in the United Kingdom at the time of the 2015 general election.

 Constituency profile

-The constituency has relatively high economic dependence on agriculture, as well as modern industry (particularly motorsport), research and development, public services and, to a lesser extent, defence.
-It contains two large market towns, Banbury and Bicester, where the majority of the electorate live.
-It is a partly rural seat, with the northwest of the constituency on the edge of the Cotswolds.
-The area has experienced significant urban growth and is popular with commuters who favour its fast transport links to Birmingham, Oxford and London by rail, or the M40.
-More than one in 10 of the population is employed in higher managerial, administrative and professional work, according to ONS 2011 Census figures for England and Wales.
-In 2015 the seat was home to 4.3% of EU residents and unemployment was 2.9%.
-There are some Labour voting wards in Banbury itself, but the remainder of the constituency including Bicester and the smaller rural towns and villages are safely Conservative.
-However, the 2017 election saw a particularly strong swing for Labour like many towns in southern England.
-Nonetheless, the Conservative incumbent Victoria Prentis managed to secure a majority of over 12,000, increasing this to nearly 17,000 in 2019.
+The constituency is located in Oxfordshire and stretches over parts of the Cherwell and West Oxfordshire local government districts.
+It is largely rural and agricultural, with the western area forming part of the Cotswolds.
+The constituency includes the large market town of Banbury, the small towns of Chipping Norton and Charlbury, and many smaller villages.

+Banbury is an important local centre for commerce and industry, especially in the motorsport sector.
+In 2016 the town had one of the lowest unemployment rates in the country.
+Chipping Norton is known for the Chipping Norton set, a group of high-profile media and political personalities who live in the area.
+Residents of the constituency are wealthier than the national average and around 90% of the population are white.

+At the most recent local elections in 2024, voters in Banbury elected mostly Labour councillors, whilst the seats in the rural parts of the constituency mostly went to the Conservatives and Liberal Democrats.
+The constituency is estimated to have voted marginally in favour of remaining in the European Union in the 2016 referendum.

 History

-Content and regional context

 The constituency was created as a parliamentary borough, consisting of the town of Banbury, on 26 January 1554 through the efforts of Henry Stafford and Thomas Denton.
-It was one of the few in England in the unreformed House of Commons to elect only one Member of Parliament (MP).
-It as such used the first past the post system.
+It was one of the few in England in the unreformed House of Commons to elect only one Member of Parliament (MP) to the House of Commons of England until 1707, then to the House of Commons of Great Britain from 1707 to 1800, and finally to the House of Commons of the United Kingdom from 1801 onwards.
+As such, it used the first past the post system.

 It was the seat represented by Lord North, the prime minister during the American War of Independence.

 Under the Redistribution of Seats Act 1885, the Parliamentary Borough was abolished and was reconstituted as the Northern or Banbury Division of Oxfordshire when the three-member Parliamentary County of Oxfordshire was divided into the three single-member seats: Banbury, Woodstock and Henley.
 It comprised the north-western part of Oxfordshire, including Chipping Norton as well as the abolished borough.
 Banbury has remained as such since then with varying boundaries (see below).